Nik-Mouz/nikolas-mouzourides-website/blogs/Getting Started With AWS SAM/blog.md

 }
 ```

-This function simply fetches all items from out Names table, maps the name property and then appends the names to a greeting.
+This function simply fetches all items from our Names table, maps the name property and then returns a greeting with all the names.

 Let's also add the URLs for our new endpoints in the Outputs section so we can easily access them when we deploy: